Marilyn Jenkins

 The All-American Girls Professional Baseball League, created by Chicago Cubs' owner Philip K. Wrigley in anticipation of losing male players to the World War II draft, gave a new name to the baseball game.
 Since its 1943 season opener, the circuit developed a select group of women that changed the ballgame forever between the 1940s and 1950s.

 Born in Grand Rapids, Michigan, Marilyn Jenkins played for her hometown team Grand Rapids Chicks during the last three seasons of the league.
-In addition, she enjoyed one of the most pleasant experiences lived by any player in the league's history.

 Jenkins was a modest but dedicated ballplayer who earned the responsibility of learning the game correctly at a very early age.
 She started a long time relationship of ten years with the Chicks when she was 10 years old, and stayed with them until the league folded after the 1954 season.

 Marilyn was in grade school when she sneaked out of class to serve as a bat girl for her home team.
 When she was 13, the team allowed her to practice with them on the field.
 She always used to arrive very early to the ballpark and quickly learned to catch a ball during batting practice.
 When her father died in 1947 the Chicks provided a strong support for her and her mother.
 Then, when the team won the champion title in that season she felt comforted and happy again.
 Four years later, she turned 17 and was ready to start playing with the team.
 I learned a lot and idolized them, of course, she explained in an interview.

 Jenkins opened 1952 with the Chicks, serving as a third-string catcher behind Lavonne Paire and Mamie Redman.
 She hit a .133 batting average in just 18 games.
 In her second year, she shared duties with Redman after Paire's departure to the Racine Belles.
 Jenkins improved her average up to .207 in 69 games, while committing only eight errors in 292 fielding chances for a .972 mark.